-61 U.S. Embassy in Ukraine. https://ua.usembassy.gov/education-culture/assistance-programs.
+63 U.S. Embassy in Ukraine. https://ua.usembassy.gov/education-culture/assistance-programs.

-62 For Russian and Ukrainian views of Crimea's identity, see Sasse, Gwendolyn.
+64 For Russian and Ukrainian views of Crimea's identity, see Sasse, Gwendolyn.
 The Crimea Question: Identity, Transition and Conflict.
 Cambridge.
 Harvard University Press, 2014.
 13-82.
 For a history of Crimea, see Kent, Neil.
 Crimea: A History.
 London.
 Hurst, 2016.
 For a Ukrainian view of the Crimean dispute, see Kuzio, Taras.
 Ukraine-Crimea-Russia: Triangle of Conflict.
 Stuttgart.
 Ibidem, 2012.
 See also Wilson.
 Ukraine Crisis.
 99-117.

-63 See Volkov, Denis.
+65 See Volkov, Denis.
 "Russian elite opinion after Crimea."
 Carnegie Moscow Center, March 23, 2016.

-of Crimea back to Ukraine could occur would be if Ukraine as a whole entered into a close economic and security alliance with Russia, akin to the terms on which Khrushchev transferred Crimea from Russia to Ukraine in 1954.
+If Ukraine took advantage of some future Russian domestic crisis to try to recover the peninsula by force, then local Russian forces would fight and Moscow would be compelled to support them at any cost.
+To think otherwise is to misunderstand the power of nationalism in Russia.
+The only imaginable circumstances in which a transfer of Crimea back to Ukraine could occur would be if Ukraine as a whole entered into a close economic and security alliance with Russia, akin to the terms on which Khrushchev transferred Crimea from Russia to Ukraine in 1954.
 This is hardly a solution most Ukrainians would desire.

 Crimea is also of great strategic importance to Russia.
 The Crimean city of Sevastopol is home to Russia's only major naval base on the Black Sea.
-It is key to the defense of southern Russia, to Russian influence and power projection in the southern Caucasus and the Mediterranean, and to guarding against the possibility of future Turkish aggression.64 It is as likely that Russia will abandon Sevastopol as that the United States would give up Pearl Harbor.
-Previous U.S. administrations should have considered this reality before they adopted a plan for Ukrainian membership in NATO that implied the eventual Russian expulsion from Sevastopol.65
+It is key to the defense of southern Russia, to Russian influence and power projection in the southern Caucasus and the Mediterranean, and to guarding against the possibility of future Turkish aggression.
+It is as likely that Russia will abandon Sevastopol as that the United States would give up Pearl Harbor.
+Previous U.S. administrations should have considered this reality before they adopted a plan for Ukrainian membership in NATO that implied the eventual Russian expulsion from Sevastopol.
+In Parameters of Sevastopol.
+In Parame

 Sevastopol also possesses outsize importance in Russian national memory.
 It was the scene of two famous sieges - by the British, French, and Turks in 1854-55 and by the Germans and Romanians in 1941-42.
 During the Second World War, the defenders of Sevastopol held out against overwhelming odds for eight months, delaying the entire German offensive in the south.
 In that siege, the Soviet offensive to relieve the city, and the reconquest of Crimea in 1944, 500,000 to 600,000 Soviet soldiers (including many Ukrainians and other nationalities as well as Russians) lost their lives.
-66 A Russian government that tried to abandon Sevastopol, which ranks alongside the sieges of Leningrad and Stalingrad as one of the greatest military epics in Russian history, would sign its own political death warrant.
-67
+A Russian government that tried to abandon Sevastopol, which ranks alongside the sieges of